Home / Oahu Events

 May Day Lei Day – May Day is Lei Day in Hawaii.
 This is a special day full of celebration around the islands with multiple scheduled events.
 Don’t miss the annual tradition of decorating the statue of King Kamehameha with beautiful long strands of leis.
 It’s a special site to see!

-50th Hawaii State Fair – The month long Hawaii State Fair starts in May and goes well into June.
-There will be lots of fun games, rides, food, a petting zoo, and even a circus to explore.
+50th Hawaii State Fair – The long Hawaii State Fair starts in May and goes well into July.
+There will be lots of daily fun with challenging games, exciting rides, endless food choices, a petting zoo, and even a circus to watch.

-Floating Lantern Hawaii – an evening of remembrance!
-Thousands of people show up to Ala Moana Beach Park to watch or partake in lighting a Japanese red lantern and floating it into the ocean in remembrance of love one who has passed on.
-It’s breathtaking to watch thousands of lite red lanterns floating together into the sunset.
+Lantern Floating Hawaii – an evening of remembrance, reflection, and gratitude!
+Tens of thousands of people show up to Ala Moana Beach Park to watch or partake in lighting a Japanese lantern and floating it into the ocean in remembrance of loved ones who have passed on while bringing hope and courage for those in the present.
+It’s breathtaking to watch thousands of glowing lanterns floating together into the sunset.
+This is a must see and experience!

 Pan Pacific Festival – get ready for the largest block party of the summer.
 The Pan Pacific Festival is a 3 day party that rocks Waikiki from the day into the night!
 You’ll find ongoing hula performances, live entertainment, and great food booths throughout Kalakaua Ave.